-The minimum surfacing requirement for flexible pavements in residential and industrial areas shall be a single coat flush seal with a 50 mm thick asphaltic concrete (AC10) surface applied in two 25 mm thick layers over the whole of the road pavement, in accordance with Section 2.5.3 of Council's Engineering Design Specification.
+The minimum surfacing requirement for flexible pavements in residential and industrial areas shall be a single coat flush seal with a 40 mm thick asphaltic concrete (AC10) surface applied in a single layer over the whole of the road pavement, in accordance with Section 2.5.3 of Council's Engineering Design Specification.
 The supply and construction of the asphaltic concrete wearing surface shall be in accordance with Section 10 of this Specification.